Association for Clinical Pastoral Education

 In addition to the general admission requirements of the VCU Graduate School, applicants must have successfully completed undergraduate training and hold a bachelor’s degree or its equivalent from an accredited institution reflecting ability to perform at the graduate level; graduate degree in a health-related field; or two years of graduate theological education.
 Students must apply and be accepted to VCU’s Graduate School to participate in the clinical pastoral education program.

-- The dual degree (M.S./M.Div.) option is offered cooperatively with two Richmond-area graduate institutions of theological education (the Baptist Theological Seminary at Richmond and the Samuel DeWitt Proctor School of Theology of Virginia Union University).
+- The dual degree (M.S./M.Div.) option is offered cooperatively with the Samuel DeWitt Proctor School of Theology of Virginia Union University.

 - The program is designed as a four-year program with four full semesters spent in residence at VCU.
 Typically, students apply to the Department of Patient Counseling during the first semester of seminary enrollment.

 - Students admitted to this option must have a minimum GPA of 3.0.
 Submission of the Graduate Examination Record is required when this GPA requirement is not met.

 - Applicants holding degrees from recognized foreign institutions should display an acceptable level of English proficiency by achieving a minimum score of 550 on the TOEFL paper-based examination or 100 on the Internet-based examination.
 The ability to communicate orally and in writing must be presented to the Department of Patient Counseling admissions committee.